SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/miro.md

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Miro/Miro-Overview.png' alt="Miro-Overview.png" />

-### Miro - Security Activity
+### Miro - Security Events

-The **Miro - Security Activity** dashboard provides a comprehensive overview of your security events related to Miro.
+The **Miro - Security Events** dashboard provides a comprehensive overview of your security events related to Miro.
 The dashboard features various widgets, including Sign-in Security Events, Account(s) Created, Account(s) Deleted, User(s) Deactivated, User(s) Reactivated, Distribution of Sign-in Security Events, Sign-In over time by Authentication Methods, and Sign-in from Risky Geo-Locations.

 The widgets allow you to track and analyze your security events, including the total number of sign-in security events, account creation, deletion, deactivation, and reactivation.
 The Distribution of Sign-in Security Events widget provides an overview of sign-in patterns across different events, while the Sign-in over time by Authentication Methods widget offers a breakdown of sign-ins by the authentication method.
 The Sign-in from Risky Geo-Locations widget helps you to identify geographic locations that pose a higher risk to your security.
 A dashboard is a useful tool for monitoring and improving your security by providing quick access to relevant information.